How to watch NFL in the UK | TV fixtures on Sky Sports, Channel 5 and BBC

 Your guide to watching the NFL 2020 season live on Sky Sports, BBC, Channel 5 and NFL Gamepass

-NFL burst back onto our UK TV screens at the weekend with a fresh slate of fixtures providing plenty of drama on Sunday evening and beyond.
+NFL fixtures are back on our TV screens in the UK with a fresh slate of games to sit back and soak up this weekend.

-Patrick Mahomes and his Super Bowl-winning Kansas City Chiefs beat the Houston Texans in the season opener last Thursday as they begin the hunt for back-to-back titles.
+Cleveland Browns recorded their first victory of the season as QB Baker Mayfield led his team to a 35-30 victory over Cincinnati Bengals in the early hours of Friday morning.

-Tom Brady got off to a losing start with the Tampa Bay Buccaneers against the New Orleans Saints, throwing for two touchdowns and two interceptions in a mediocre personal performance.
+There are still four games to be shown live in their entirety this weekend on this side of the Atlantic including a Sunday Night Football showdown between Seattle Seahawks and New England Patriots running into the early hours of Monday.

 Not every game will be shown live in the UK via standard broadcasters, but there will be more options than ever before following the announcement of NFL on Channel 5.